JWalshe86/Nags-With-Notions2.0/README.md

 #### Goals 🥅<br>

+The UX was explored using a customer journey map.
+The site then acted successfully on the insights taken from the map.
+The customer journey map detailed the journey and expected emotions of 3 standard users of the website.
+Goals and expectations are taken into account.
+This gave a general view of how to proceed with the project.
+User stories were then used to break these needs into tasks.
+The UI involved good use of navigation through anchor links and appropriate sizing for different devices.
+A toggle dropdown menu was used for smaller screens.

 [Customer Journey Map](/static/pdfs/nags-with-notions-customer-jouryney-map.pdf)

 #### User Stories 📖<br>

+**The number references here proceeded by the hash key refer to the issue number in the github projects.

 * As a customer interested in hiring a pizzeria horsebox service, I can request to book the horsebox online so that I can use it for a personal event #3
 * As a website user I can see what events have occurred or will be occurring, so I can keep informed.